 You can also use your positioning statement as the foundation of your messaging architecture.
 Your messaging architecture is a document that spells out key messages for each of your audiences and addresses specific objections they may have.
 For example, “Why would I choose your firm over a better-known competitor?”

 Finally, you will use your positioning statement as inspiration for headlines and persuasive language on your website and in marketing collateral.

 For some firms, however, implementation involves rethinking their overall identity or initiating a rebranding process.
-This process can involve a soup-to-nuts overhaul — a new name, tagline, logo, website, marketing materials and more.
-Typically, this happens when a firm either undergoes a change in strategy or realizes that their brand is out of date and no longer reflects the caliber of firm they have become.
+This process can involve a soup-to-nuts overhaul — a new name, tagline, logo, website, marketing materials, and more.
+Typically, this happens when a firm either undergoes a change in strategy or realizes that its brand is out of date and no longer reflects the caliber of the firm they have become.

 Overcoming Positioning Challenges